Skip to main content

 }

-This string is then sent to the backend and the device value is stored as a key in the people collection.
-To replace the string with an icon, I am using the amazing Font Awesome library:
+This string gets sent to the backend, and the device value is stored as a key in the people collection.
+To swap the string for an icon, I’m using the Font Awesome library:

 $('#people').append(